Intrinsic Diophantine approximation on quadric hypersurfaces: The correspondence principle

 \item[(B)]

 \item[(C)] The orbit

 is bounded in $\Omega_\nform$. \end{itemize} \end{corollary} \begin{proof} Clearly all the above statements are false if $[\xx]$ is irrational.
 Otherwise, let $\CC$ be the class of all regular functions $\psi$ such that the map $q\mapsto q\psi(q)$ is nonincreasing and tends to zero.
-Then (A) is equivalent to the assertion that the left hand side of \eqref{correspondence2} is positive for all $\psi\in\CC$, (B) is equivalent to the assertion that the middle of \eqref{correspondence2} is positive for all $\psi\in\CC$, and (C) is equivalent (by Theorem \ref{theoremmahlerquadratic}) to the assertion that the right hand side of \eqref{correspondence2} is positive for all $\psi\in\CC$. \end{proof}
+Then (A) is equivalent to the assertion that the left hand side of \eqref{correspondence2} is positive for all $\psi\in\CC$, (B) is equivalent to the assertion that the middle of \eqref{correspondence2} is positive for all $\psi\in\CC$, and (C) is equivalent (by Corollary \ref{corollarymahlerquadratic}) to the assertion that the right hand side of \eqref{correspondence2} is positive for all $\psi\in\CC$. \end{proof}

 \begin{remark} It is somewhat annoying that Lemma \ref{lemmacorrespondence2} requires the assumption that $q\psi(q)\to 0$ as $q\to\infty$, so that the Dirichlet function $\psi = \psi_1$ is ruled out.
-(If we were allowed to use $\psi = \psi_1$, then the proof of Corollary \ref{corollaryBAboundedorbits} could be made even simpler - just consider $\psi = \psi_1$ rather than all functions $\psi\in\CC$.)
+(If we were allowed to use $\psi = \psi_1$, then the proof of Corollary \ref{corollaryBAboundedorbits} could be made even simpler -- just consider $\psi = \psi_1$ rather than all functions $\psi\in\CC$.)
 However, this assumption is necessary, as can be seen as follows.
-It follows from Theorem \ref{theoremmahlerquadratic} that there exists $C > 0$ such that $\rho_\nform(\Lambda) \leq C$ for all $\Lambda\in\Omega_{\nform,\Lambda_*}$.
+Arguing as in \cite[Proof of Corollary 3.5]{KleinbockMerrill}, one can show that there exists $C > 0$ such that $\mindist_\nform(\Lambda) \leq C$ for all $\Lambda\in\Omega_{\nform,\Lambda_*}$.
+(Indeed, otherwise one can take a sequence $\Lambda_n\in\Omega_{\nform,\Lambda_*}$ with $\mindist_\nform(\Lambda_n)\to\infty$; such a sequence cannot have a convergent subsequence, yet it is precompact in view of Corollary \ref{corollarymahlerquadratic}.)
 This $C$ is a uniform upper bound on the right hand side of \eqref{correspondence2} when $\psi = \psi_1$.
 However, we know that when $\Qrank \neq \Rrank$, then there is no uniform upper bound on the left hand side of \eqref{correspondence2}; this follows from Theorem \ref{theoremdirichletquadratic}(ii) below.
-Thus the left and right hand sides cannot be asymptotic.\footnote{A closer analysis shows that the left and right hand sides of \eqref{correspondence2} are not necessarily asymptotic even when both of them are close to $0$.} \end{remark}
+Thus the left and right hand sides cannot be asymptotic.\Footnote{A closer analysis shows that when $\psi = \psi_1$, the left and right hand sides of \eqref{correspondence2} are not necessarily asymptotic even when both of them are close to $0$.} \end{remark}